 Here are the query results:

-- If you’re not relying on the auto-binning feature, either in saved searches or in alerts (for example, summarise by TimeGenerated):
+- If you're not relying on the auto-binning feature, either in saved searches or in alerts (for example, summarize by TimeGenerated):

 - No action is required.